-Studies show that approximately 95% of people who go on weight loss diets will gain all or some of the weight back within a year.
-In fact, some studies have found that after a period of five years, not one "advertised" diet program was successful in keeping the weight off.
+Studies show that approximately 95% of people who go on weight loss diets will gain all or some of the weight back within the first 5 years.
+In fact, some studies have found that after a period of 5 years, most diet programs are unsuccessful in terms of keeping the weight off.

 So, How Do I Lose Weight?